pdefusco/CAI_Inf_Service_Articles/llama-hf/README.md

 Resource Profile: 2 vCPU / 8 iGB Mem / 0 GPU
 ```

-Open the ```model-deployment.ipynb``` notebook, update variables in the first cell as directed in the comments, and run it.
+Open the ```model-deployment.ipynb``` notebook; update variables in the first cell - such as Model ID - as directed in the comments, and run it.
 Here is a high level breakdown of the most important functions in the notebook:

 ##### 1. Deploy the Model from the AI Registry into the Inference Service: